 Focus areas: Linguistics, peacekeeping operations, conflict assessment

-Mrs. Lindenmayer was born in Gaoua, Burkina Faso (previously Upper Volta.)
+Professor Lindenmayer was born in Gaoua, Burkina Faso (previously Upper Volta).
 As the daughter of a French Army Officer, she grew up also in Algeria, Morocco, Tunisia, then French Indochina, Cote d'Ivoire and Senegal as well as in France and England.
 She holds university degrees from the Paris Sorbonne University, the University of Geneva and New York University.
 She is married and has two children.